 The car erupts in laughter.
 Bisping cranks the music back up and peels out of the parking lot.
 Big 5 it is.

 It needs to be said here that, for all his other talents, Michael Bisping is not a good driver.
 Even now, when he's in no special hurry to get anywhere, he drives like a man who is fleeing the scene of a heist.
 He weaves through traffic at high speeds, engine roaring over the stereo so that he has to continually adjust the volume.
 He brakes suddenly and violently.
 He rolls through stop signs and rushes through red lights.
 Does his Range Rover even have a working turn signal?
 I have no idea, because he hasn't attempted to use one yet.

 At some point I flash back to earlier, in the UFC media room at the Palms hotel, when I overheard Bisping telling an interviewer about a bad car accident he was in as a youth.
 I have no problem believing this now, and I'm questioning my decision to leave my seat belt unbuckled rather than awkwardly feel around in the area near Jacko's ass in search of the buckle.
-If Michael Bisping kills me in a car wreck two days before his fight with Jason "Mayhem" Miller, I'm going to be so pissed.
+If Michael Bisping kills me in a car wreck two days before his fight with Jason "Mayhem" Miller

 When we're safely parked, I ask Bisping about the car wreck story.
 Oh yeah, he tells me.
 It was bad.
 Broken glass everywhere.
 Car upside-down.
 What a mess.
 Apparently not enough of a mess to make him reconsider his driving habits, but okay.

 Of course, I don't really get the story of the car accident, just the summary version.
 It's the same when UFC director of media relations Ant Evans attempts to get Bisping to tell the story of when he got stranded in Bali on his way back from the World Jiu-Jitsu Championships.